Dirac quantization and baryon intrinsic frequencies in hypersphere soliton model: Introduction

-In this paper, we will explicitly evaluate the intrinsic frequencies of the pulsating baryons to investigate the baryon mass genesis mechanism.
-In our mass generation model we will exploit an extended object, namely the hypersphere soliton, differently from the corresponding point particle picture of the mass generation associated with the Higgs mechanism~\cite{higgs,higgs2}.
-To evaluate the baryon intrinsic frequencies, we will use the baryon Hamiltonian spectrum which can be obtained through the Dirac quantization.
-Moreover we will systematically generalize the predictions~\cite{hong98plb} for baryon physical quantities obtained in the second class formalism, to those in the first class ones in the HSM.
+In this paper, we will explicitly evaluate the intrinsic frequencies of the pulsating baryons.
+To do this, we will use the baryon Hamiltonian spectrum which can be obtained through the Dirac quantization.
+Moreover in the HSM we will systematically generalize the predictions~\cite{hong98plb} for baryon physical quantities obtained in the second class formalism, to those in the first class one.

 In Sec.
 II, we will recapitulate the baryon formalism in the HSM in the second class canonical quantization scheme.
 In Sec.
 III, we will newly predict the corrected baryon masses, and the axial coupling constant in the HSM in the first class Dirac quantization.
 In Sec.
-IV, we will explicitly evaluate the intrinsic frequencies of the pulsating baryons such as nucleon and delta hyperon.
+IV, we will explicitly evaluate the intrinsic frequencies of the pulsating baryons such as nucleon and delta baryon.
 Sec.
 V includes conclusions.